Normative Text

 2. Definitions

-• Evidence Pack — a structured record capturing the relevant decision-state at a specific point in time.
+• Evidence Pack — a structured, integrity-bound record capturing the decision-state at a specific point in time, designed to enable independent verification and reconstruction under scrutiny.

-• Execution boundary — the point at which a judgement, recommendation, or assessment becomes a committed organisational act or outcome.
+• Execution boundary — the point at which a judgement, recommendation, or assessment becomes a committed organisational act and exposure attaches.

-• Point-in-time — the relevant moment at which the decision-state is recorded, before later hindsight, reinterpretation, or post-event reconstruction.
+• Point-in-time — the moment at which the decision-state is recorded, before hindsight, reinterpretation, or post-event reconstruction intervene.

-• Verifier — a party capable of independently assessing the integrity, stated timing, and completeness of an Evidence Pack.
+• Verifier — a party capable of independently assessing the integrity, timing, and completeness of an Evidence Pack without reliance on internal system assertions.

 3. Minimum evidence pack requirements